Continual Robot Skill and Task Learning via Dialogue: Methods

-The procedure of the study is as follows.
-Participants first filled out the consent form and a pre-study survey.
+\textbf{Procedure.} Participants first filled out the consent form and a pre-study survey.
 Then, we handed out a general introduction of the experiment and administered the two phases sequentially.
 Before each phase, a demonstration video and the instructions for the corresponding phase were provided to the participant.
-The anonymized instruction manual and the link to these videos are provided in the Appendix and the associated webpage\footnote{https://sites.google.com/view/corl-24-dialog}.
+The instruction manual and videos are provided in the supplementary.

-\textbf{The interaction phase:-} Here the participant requested the robot agent to make a type of sandwich.
-During the process, the robot agent asked the participant for task knowledge, human demonstrations, or robot demonstrations through dialogues.
-The participant answered task knowledge-relevant questions directly with their language responses and provided human demonstrations or robot demonstrations on request.
-We recorded all replies from the participants in audio and converted them to text using audio-to-text tools.
-At the end of the interaction phase, the participant was asked to fill out a survey to evaluate the experience with the robot.
-The three conditions that the participant observed here were: 1) Doing - the participant performed the skill that the robot does not know; 2) Learning - The participant provides a demonstration to the robot so it can learn the skill for the evaluation phase; 3) Dumb - The dialog state machine acts randomly and is not guaranteed to complete the sandwich.
-The participants observe all these conditions in random order.
+\emph{The interaction phase:-} Here the participant requested the robot agent to make one of two sandwiches.
+During the process, all methods asked the participant for task knowledge or robot demonstrations using dialog.
+The participant answered task knowledge-relevant questions and provided robot demonstrations on request.
+As an auxiliary task the participants also wrote emails for various tasks on a computer while the robot made the sandwich.
+At the end of the interaction phase, the participant was asked to fill out a survey to evaluate the subjective experience with the robot.
+The participants observed all the baselines of COLADA, Inverse semantics and Inarticulate agents in random order.

-\textbf{The evaluation phase:-} The participant comes back and asks the robot agent to make the exact same sandwich as the one requested in the interaction phase.
-The participant watches the robot finish the task while helping in certain conditions, finally filling a survey to evaluate the robot's performance.
-The three conditions observed in this phase are - 1) Doing - the participant performed the skill that the robot does not know; 2) ACT-LoRA - the robot makes the whole sandwich based on the participants data from the interaction phase with our ACT-LoRA model; 3) TAIL - the robot makes the sandwich with participant data but with the TAIL~\cite{liu2024tail} model.
+\emph{The evaluation phase:-} The participant returns after skill learning and asks the robot agent to make the exact same sandwich as requested in the interaction phase.
+The participant again performs auxiliary tasks while the robot finishes the sandwich.
+In some baselines the participant might still need to help the robot to perform unknown skills.
+Finally they fill a post-survey to evaluate the robot's subjective performance for all baselines.